asiffer/netspot/README.md

 netspot serve
 ```

 By default it listens at `tcp://localhost:11000` but it can be changed with the `-e` flag.
+For instance, if you want to monitor the loopback
+interface, the API trafic must not pollute what **netspot** monitors,
+so you ca consider a unix socket.

 ```sh
 netspot serve -e unix:///tmp/netspot.sock